mohan-s1/lammps_install/README.md

 ./lammps_install.sh

-to run the actual installation
+to run the actual installation.
+Once it is done, you should see a folder called "mylammps" in the same folder where the lammps-install.sh file was located.
+Feel free to move it wherever else you want.

 Further, make sure you follow the instructions of the site and make sure the file structure mathces what's listed on the site; that and making sure the names of the files you read in match within the LAMMPS scripts themselves.
 Ex. being the Level 1 Graphene under Deformation instructions.